-Section Number Summary Impact CBO Score(s) This E&C provision would reduce the maximum amount waivable SEC.
-44108 Increasing frequency of eligibility redeterminations for certain individuals Beginning October 1, 2027, states must redetermine Medicaid eligibility more frequently - every 6 months, rather than once a year - for individuals enrolled in Medicaid Expansion.
+Section Number Summary Impact CBO Score(s) "good faith effort" to meet all requirements.This E&C provision would reduce the maximum amount waivable SEC.
+44108 Increasing frequency of eligibility redeterminations for certain individuals Beginning October 1, 2027 December 31, 2026, states must redetermine Medicaid eligibility more frequently - every 6 months, rather than once a year - for individuals enrolled in Medicaid Expansion.
 Impacts low-income childless adults on Medicaid.
 Requiring more frequent or more onerous Medicaid eligibility checks will force individuals off Medicaid coverage for failure to comply with unnecessary and burdensome paperwork requirements.
-CBO did not score this provision individually, but, collectively, with more than a dozen other provisions that impact eligibility/enrollment, CBO estimates \$625 billion in reduced federal spending (as various populations lose Medicaid coverage when these provisions are implemented).
+According to updated CBO scores, this provision, if implemented, would result in savings to the federal government of \$53.2 billion over ten years (2025-2034) Note: This score does not reflect the changes made to The Act through the Rules Committee Manager's Amendments.
 SEC.
-44109 Revising home equity limit for determining eligibility for long- term care services under the Medicaid program Limits the amount states can set for home equity when determining eligibility for long-term care.
+44109 Revising home equity limit for determining eligibility for long-term care services under the Medicaid program Limits the amount states can set for home equity when determining eligibility for long-term care.
 Also eliminates the yearly inflation increase.
 Effective January 1, 2028.
 The proposed revisions to the home equity limit may actually make it harder for people to qualify as it would cap the limit at \$1 million in perpetuity, regardless of inflation or rising housing costs.
 Home equity generally will be limited to \$730,000 but a state can choose to increase this up to \$1,000,000, or to \$1,097,000 for agricultural lots.
 Going forward, the \$730,000 and \$1,097,000 will continue to be indexed to inflation, but the \$1,000,000 will be fixed.
 Except for agricultural lots, no one ever will be allowed to have home equity over \$1,000,000, regardless of inflation and the passage of time.
-CBO did not estimate the impact of this provision.
-Will incur significant costs - waiting for CBO score.
+According to updated CBO scores, this provision, if implemented, would result in savings to the federal government of \$195 million over ten years (2025-2034)